Nonresident Scholar, Center for the United States and Mexico

 Office Phone: (703) 993-6273

-Correa-Cabrera is the president of the Association for Borderlands Studies and a Global Fellow at the Woodrow Wilson International Center for Scholars.
-She holds a Ph.D., M.Phil and M.A. in political science from The New School for Social Research and a B.A. in economics from the Universidad Iberoamericana.
+Correa-Cabrera previously served as president of the Association for Borderlands Studies, and she continues to serve as a global fellow at the Woodrow Wilson International Center for Scholars.
+Correa-Cabrera holds a Ph.D., M.Phil and M.A. in political science from The New School for Social Research, and a B.A. in economics from the Universidad Iberoamericana.